weaviate/weaviate-io/resources/gsod.md

 ### **Contact info**

-Technical writers interested in working on this project should send an email to laura AT semi.technology.
+Technical writers interested in working on this project should send an email to careers AT semi.technology.
 Please include links to your technical writing work or portfolio/résumé/CV.

 ## **Additional information**